 An appeal is a formal way of asking us to review and change a coverage decision we have made.
-For more information on making an appeal about your medical care or your Part D prescription
+For more information on making an appeal about your medical care or your Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

 Method Appeals for Medical Care or Part D Prescription Drugs- Contact Information CALL (800) 776-4466 Calls to this number are free.
 8 a.m. to 8 p.m., seven days a week.
-When leaving a message, please include your name, number and the time that you called, and a representative will return your call no later than one business day.
-TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+When leaving a message, please include your name, number and the time that you called, and a representative will return your call no later than one business day. ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 8 a.m. to 8 p.m., seven days a week.
 When leaving a message, please include your name, number and the time that you called, and a representative will return your call no later than one business day.
 FAX (916) 350-6510 WRITE Blue Shield Select Appeals & Grievances Department P.O.
 Box 927, Woodland Hills, CA 91365-9856 WEBSITE blueshieldca.com/medappeals